- Click On Orange Button Above For Free 'Insider' AEPA Report

 The AEPA practice test advice below is by real teachers who passed.
 It’s based on our 10+ years of experience preparing/passing this exam ourselves.
 Plus, what we discovered in mentoring thousands teacher candidates pass the AEPA test.

-Use the following test prep outline as you choose and read your AEPA study guide.
+Use the following AEPA test outline read your AEPA study guide and prepare.

 We begin with a real-life situation I found myself in just 3 years back…